This Autocar image shows how the new Tesla Model 3 could look

 Tesla’s chief designer says the Model 3 will be more distinctively styled than the Model S

 Few details about the Tesla Model 3 have been revealed, but sources have indicated that performance up to 62mph could eclipse that of the BMW M3, which records a 0-62mph time of 4.1sec.
-The Tesla Model S P85 D will achieve 0-60mph in 2.8sec in Ludicrous Mode, it was announced last week.
-Batteries will come from Tesla's so-called Gigafactory in Nevada, USA and sources suggest it will have a range of up to 300 miles on a single charge.
+Sources suggest the Model 3 will have a range of up to 300 miles on a single charge.

 The Model 3 is expected to sit on bespoke underpinnings rather than a cut down version of the all-aluminium Model S platform, because it is tipped be around three-quarters of the size of the Model S and significantly lower in price.
-Prices are expected to start at around £30,000.
+Prices will start at $35,000 (about £25,000) in the US, and export costs and taxes are likely to mean it sells for around £35,000 in the UK.

 Chris Porritt, Tesla’s vice-president of engineering, previously told Autocar: “I expect there will be very little carry-over [from the Model S].
 We’ve got to be cost-effective.
 We can’t use aluminium for all the [small car’s] components.”
 This suggests that the Model E will use mostly steel in its make-up although it will probably use bonding and rivets in its construction.